outlook84/filebrowser-lean/README.md

 Deployment is similar to filebrowser v2.33.0+.
 There is two differences:
 - You don't have to change the permission of two mounted dirs.
 No more uid/gid mapping issues in rootless environment.
-- You directly pass --config arg to container without overiding the whole entrypoint.
+- You can directly pass --config arg to container without overiding the whole entrypoint.

 ```bash
 docker run -d \